evhub/coconut/README.rst

 1. **It's just Python!**

 Love Python?
 So do I!
-All valid Python, with the exception of Python's ``lambda`` statement, is valid Coconut.
+All valid Python 3 is also valid Coconut.
 That means that not only does learning Coconut not require learning new libraries, it doesn't even require learning a new core syntax!
 Integrating Coconut into your existing projects is as simple as replacing ``.py`` with ``.coc``.

 2. *But...* **Coconut has nicer lambdas.**

 Hate typing out ``lambda`` every time you want to create an anonymous function?
 Love rhetorical questions and parallel grammatical structure?
 So do I!
-Coconut's lambdas are as simple as ``(x) -> x``.
+Coconut supports lambdas that are as simple as ``(x) -> x``.

 3. *But...* **Coconut has immutable data constructors.**